eth-sri/eth-sri.github.io/README.md

 ## Notice

-All larger files, including pdfs of papers/slides, should be uploaded to the file server https://files.sri.inf.ethz.ch/
+All larger files, including pdfs of papers/slides, should be uploaded to the file server https://files.sri.inf.ethz.ch/ in directory '/import/vechev/h1/htdocs-srl/website'.

 ## Overview